deepgram/web-next/content/blog/posts/build-a-presentation-coaching-application-with-recall/index.md

 2. G﻿et data about speakers in the call
 3. C﻿alculate speaker turn counts (to see if you took up more turns than others)
 4. C﻿reate a speaker-separated transcript
-5. C﻿alcuate talk-time per speaker
+5. C﻿alculate talk-time per speaker

 ## Before You Start